 * The FY 2014 Consolidated Appropriations Act changed the definition of extremely low-income to be greater of 30/50th (60 percent) of the Section 8 very low-income limit or the poverty guideline as established by the Department of Health and Human Services (HHS), provided that this amount is no greater than the Section 8 50% very low-income limit.
 Consequently, the extremely low income limits may equal the very low (50%) income limits.

-From July 1, 2022 (Once Layton City has a signed Grant Agreement with HUD) through June 30, 2023, or until funds have all been expended, Layton City will be offering the At Home in Layton program.
+From July 1, 2023 (Once Layton City has a signed Grant Agreement with HUD) through June 30, 2024, or until funds have all been expended, Layton City is offering the At Home in Layton program.
 The At Home in Layton program offers home ownership assistance to qualifying homebuyers.
-The assistance will be offered as a grant that can be used for up to 50% of the required down payment, closing costs or principal reduction.
-The grant will be offered in $10,000 increments.
+The assistance is offered as a grant that can be used for up to 50% of the required down payment, closing costs or principal reduction.
+The grant is offered in $10,000 increments.
 At Home in Layton grants are secured by a Promissory Note and Trust Deed.
 If the house is sold before the end of the fifth year from the closing date, all or a portion of the grant will need to be repaid to the City.

 Layton_City_Subordination_Requirements